patrinoua/my-happy-road/readme.md

 - **Zoom out**.
 When I'm feeling stressed I try to zoom out and realize these are all "first world problems", very much solvable.
 - **Meditate daily**.
 I strongly believe in the [benefits of a daily meditation](https://www.google.com/search?q=scientific+benefits+of+meditation&oq=scientific+benefits+o&aqs=chrome.1.0i512l2j69i57j0i512l7.6377j0j7&sourceid=chrome&ie=UTF-8) practice and hope to add this in my daily routine.
 - **I exercice**.
 Twice per week I hit the gym and get some good old endorfines!
+- **I avoid toxic relationships**.
+If someone is giving me trouble, I try to understand where this is coming from, and perhaps try to "solve it".
+However, resolutions are not always possible so some times it's wise to limit communications or cut off.
 - **I keep a diary**.
 Not every day and not because I have to.
 I believe that discussing things with others is great, but discussing them with your self is even better!
 I keep a diary for good times, rough times, or just when I want to think deeper on a specific topic.
 I've been keeping a diary since I was 6 years old and it's also great to reconnect with my past selves, see the differences in believes, approach, remember details of past situations, trips and other fun stuff :) Some times I'm ranting out too, which can be therapeutic as you just "get it out of your system!".
 I recommend it to everyone!

 Here are some of the resources that have helped me redefine some of the ways in which I look at things and build a happy path along the way:

 ## My Happy road